by Amy Hautman Bates

-I can easily draw a family tree, but in Family Art Therapy class we are making genograms to explain our relationships with our families.
+I can easily draw a family tree, but in Family Art Therapy class we made genograms to explain our relationships with our families.
 Many people can map out their family systems with an assortment of boxes and lines and symbols.
 Here is what a typical genogram looks like:

 I tried this method.
 But I could not fit my family in boxes, at all!
 Maybe it is boundary issues, or lack of roles in a chaotic system.
 Or maybe it was my not wanting to label anyone as anything.
 But I tried.
 I made boxes and moved them around for weeks, never finding an arrangement that made sense.